Colorado Springs DUI Lawyer Making a Difference for You

 Do I Have to Agree to Have My Blood Alcohol Content Tested?

 Colorado is what is known as an implied consent state.
 This means that by getting behind the wheel of a car, you have given your consent to have your blood alcohol tested if a law enforcement officer suspects that you may be driving under the influence.
 If you refuse to test, you may have your license suspended for up to one year, and the prosecution at your trial may argue that your refusal to test was an admission of guilt.
 If you find yourself in a trying situation such as this, it is crucial to seek the guidance of a DUI Lawyer Colorado Springs residents trust.
 You may have your license reinstated if you agree to take alcohol education classes and use an ignition interlock device on your car for up to two years.
 These are administrative penalties, not criminal penalties, and they can be imposed even if you are not ultimately convicted in the DUI case against you.
 The laws around DUI in Colorado can be confusing and the penalties can be harsh.
 An experienced DUI lawyer from The Lux Law Firm can help to ensure that you handle your DUI case in the best way possible.
-Call us today at 719-496-2177.
+Call us today at 719-451-7469.

 Is a DUI a Misdemeanor or a Felony in Colorado?

-Why is The Lux Law Firm the Right Choice for My DUI Defense?
+Why is The Lux Law Firm the Right Choice for Colorado Springs DUI Lawyers?

 In the past, our principal criminal defense lawyer has worked as a prosecutor.
-While he now defends those who have been charged with crimes like driving under the influence rather than prosecuting them, his time as a prosecutor taught him the likely strategies prosecutors might use and how best to defend clients against DUI or DWAI charges.
-Call us today at 719-496-2177 to get started protecting your future, represented by an experienced criminal defense attorney.
+While he now defends those who have been charged with crimes like driving under the influence rather than prosecuting them, his time as a prosecutor taught him the likely strategies prosecutors might use and how best to defend clients against DUI or DWAI charges in Colorado Springs.
+Call us today at 719-451-7469 to get started protecting your future, represented by an experienced criminal defense attorney.